 |site search by freefind||advanced|

 A proactive diet detox is about reducing the toxic chemicals that enter your body from the food you eat.
-It’s an important part of less toxic less toxic living because a lot of your toxin exposure comes from your diet.
+It’s an important part of less toxic living because a lot of your toxin exposure comes from your diet.

 In fact, your diet is your main source of exposure for toxics like BPA, arsenic, mercury, pesticides, POPs and plastic chemicals.
 These chemicals get into your food during growing, processing and storage.

 A detox diet on the other hand, is supposed to be about eating foods that help your body release toxins.
 But most detox methods, including diets, aren’t that effective at reducing the toxic chemicals in your body.

 But, if they don’t go in, you won’t have to worry about getting them out.
 So adopt these 10 effective steps to greatly reduce the toxics you ingest.

 Now I’m not going to lie to you.
 These changes take some effort.
 But the reward of better health is well worth it.
 After all, you are what you eat.

 100's of different pesticides are used to grow fruit, produce and grains.
 Every year the USDA conducts sampling of produce to test for pesticide residues.
 In its most recent report it found pesticide residues on 53% of the produce tested.